idelchi/dotgen/README.md

 # name: greet
 greet() {
-  echo "Hello from windows on x86_64!" echo "Project at ${project}"
+  echo "Hello from linux on x86_64!" echo "Project at ${project}"
 }